Kasekopf/loop-casual/README.md

   asdon - Pull an Asdon Martin keyfob.
-If pulled, it will be used to replace the cold medicine cabinet once all Extrovermectin™ have been obtained. [default: false] [setting: loopgyou_asdon] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: loopgyou_jellies] pvp - Break your hippy stone at the start of the run. [default: false] [setting: loopgyou_pvp]
+If pulled, it will be used to replace the cold medicine cabinet once all Extrovermectin™ have been obtained. [default: false] [setting: loopgyou_asdon] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: loopgyou_jellies] pvp - Break your hippy stone at the start of the run. [default: false] [setting: loopgyou_pvp] wand - Always get the zap wand. [default: false] [setting: loopgyou_wand] skills TEXT - A comma-separated list of skills to get, in addition to skills that will directly help the run. [default: Financial Spreadsheets] [setting: loopgyou_skills]

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: loopgyou_actions] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] ignoretasks TEXT - A comma-separated list of task names that should not be done.
 Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
-Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list] settings - Show the parsed value for all arguments and exit. [setting: loopgyou_settings]
+Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. settings - Show the parsed value for all arguments and exit.
 ```

 ### Will this script work for me?